Mediterranean Vegan Cauliflower Soup

 front shot of roasted cauliflower soup with a spoon.

-We love creamy soups as part of our winter dinners, and being health-conscious we love them even more when they're made without cream!
-From our popular Turkish red lentil soup and potato soup to roasted butternut squash soup, it's the vegetables and the power of an immersion blender that gives each soup that silky and luscious creaminess.
-Today I'm going to show you how to make roasted cauliflower soup with a touch of saffron, and I bet everyone will ask for seconds!
+We love creamy soups as part of our weeknight dinners and we love them even more when they’re made without cream since that makes them lighter.
+From our popular Turkish red lentil soup and potato soup to roasted butternut squash soup, it’s the vegetables and the power of an immersion blender that gives each soup that silky and luscious creaminess.
+Today I’m going to show you how to make creamy vegan cauliflower soup with a touch of saffron, and I bet everyone will ask for seconds!

-One of my favorite ways to eat cauliflower is to roast it in chunks or whole as a vegetarian main dish.
-Sometimes I turn it into this delicious roasted cauliflower salad that doubles as a filling dinner, and other times I make this creamy, luscious roasted cauliflower soup which is perfect for any time of the year!
+I think cauliflower is truly underappreciated.
+One of my favorite ways to eat cauliflower is to make whole roasted cauliflower as a vegetarian main dish.
+Sometimes I turn it into fritters or this delicious roasted cauliflower salad that doubles as a filling dinner, and other times I make this creamy, luscious roasted cauliflower soup which is perfect for any time of the year!

 To make this recipe you need cauliflower, olive oil, onion, garlic, spices and bloomed saffron.